How to Travel Around Wallis and Futuna

 We also recommend that you become familiar with the local road rules, which we outline in How to Drive in Wallis and Futuna + 10 Road Rules You Need to Know.

-For those wishing to spend the day on an uninhabited island, taxi boats/water taxis are the key!
+For those wishing to spend the day on an uninhabited island, "taxi boats" are the key!

 On Wallis, water taxis depart from Vailala in the north, Liku near Mata'Utu on the east coast, Gahi Bay on the southeast coast and Halalo on the south coast.
 Considering it only takes around 10-20 minutes to travel to most motu (islets) around the lagoon, prices are pretty reasonable even for a private water taxi.